openoereb/pyramid_oereb/doc/source/configuration.rst

 The option ``-w or --over-write`` allows you to overwrite an existing sql file.
 Default is append.

-Now you have set up an empty additional topic and you can continued with deploying your data into it.
+Now you have set up an empty additional topic in your database and you can proceed with deploying your data into it.

 Add additional interlis topics
 ------------------------------

-Follow the `Ili2pg Oereb Data Import Manual <https://github.com/openoereb/ili2pg_oereb_data_import_manual>`__ to create a new topic schema based on the OeREBKRM Transfer model and how to import the XML data.
+Follow the `Ili2pg Oereb Data Import Manual <https://github.com/openoereb/ili2pg_oereb_data_import_manual>`__ to create a new topic schema based on the OeREBKRM Transfer model and about how to import the XML data.

-Once the schema is created do not forget to add the corresponding topic configuration in the pyramid_oereb.yml
+Once the schema is created do not forget to add the corresponding topic configuration in the *pyramid_oereb.yml*

 .. code-block:: yaml